-Exceptionally for faculties requiring 5 credit modules to facilitate the provision of continuing professional development (CPD)
+1 Exceptionally for faculties requiring 5 credit modules to facilitate the provision of continuing professional development (CPD)

-D2.5P Changes to the level or amount of credit for an approved module or unit of study constitute a new module or unit of study.
+- D2.2R The total notional study hours for a University award are determined by the credit requirements for that award - D2.3R The minimum credit size of a module/unit of study is 5 credits - D2.4R The maximum credit size of a module/unit of study is normally 60 credits.
+Normally only project or dissertation modules are approved at the value of 60 credits.
+Exceptions to the maximum are permitted only where a justification is accepted at validation - D2.5P Changes to the level or amount of credit for an approved module or unit of study constitute a new module or unit of study.
 Such proposals must be submitted for consideration and approval by the group or committee within the relevant faculty that has responsibility for approval of new modules or units of study.